domaindrivendev/Swashbuckle.WebApi/README.md

 Note:
 - Need to install in VS:
 	- NUnit Test 3 Adapter
 - If swagger-ui needs to be updated, need to fetch submodule swagger-ui (what about tags ? like https://github.com/swagger-api/swagger-ui/tree/v2.1.5)
 	- git submodule update --init --force --remote
 - Need to build swagger-ui
 	- npm install
 	- npm run build
- - copy dist
+	- edit swashbuckle.core.csproj copy step to link to submodule swagger-ui build

 Original readme :
 <<<